 Tricia Bryan is a visual artist, business and project manager; and art consultant who has exhibited and worked with artists and designers both in the UK and internationally.
 She devises and develops projects that support and promote entrepreneurial and enterprising initiatives through curriculum development, mentoring and project management.
 She has worked on international enterprise, teaching and curation with Japan and South Africa and projects with The British Council, Royal Opera House, the Arts Council England, Red Bull and the BFI.
-She is currently completing her MRes on the commissioning climate in the UK and supports research through freelance project.
+She has recently completed her Masters in Research on the commissioning climate in the UK and supports research through freelance projects.

 Shaun is interested in design-led innovation where design comes first—not as a service to fulfil a business strategy but as a visionary path where design is considered to be an intrinsic part of decision making.
 This invites a new kind of collaboration for staff and students from different disciplines, from different schools, across a variety of countries and cultures.
 He has worked on luxury brand strategies with Ford, Perrier Jouet, Fortnum and Mason, Turnbull & Asser, Baileys , Finpro and is on the Board of the Cape Town Fashion Council

 Silvio Carta is an ARB RIBA architect and Programme Leader of the Architecture and Interior Architecture and Design programme at the University of Hertfordshire, UK, where he is also Chair of the Design Research Group.
 His research and design interest focus on digital design and public space.
 Silvio is head of the editorial board of Seoul-based C3 magazine, and editor of A MPS Architecture Media Politics and Society (UCL Press).